Determining the lifetime of long-lived particles at the HL-LHC: Long-lived particle lifetime reconstruction

 We also notice that in the right panel plot of Fig.~\ref{fig:fract_decay}, a red region is sandwiched between two purple regions, \textit{i.e.}, the decay fraction in this region first rises and then falls again.
 This is because as the lifetime increases up to a particular value ($c\tau\sim$ few $100{\rm~mm}$), we expect the decay fraction in this region to increase.
 However, when the lifetime becomes much higher, the decay length distribution becomes flatter and hence, the chances of the LLP to decay in regions of the detector outside the tracker also increase, making the decay fraction in this region decrease.

 In summary, we find that for a wide range of proper decay length values $c\tau$, the probability of the LLP to decay within a distance of 30\,cm from the beam line is substantial.
-In the following, we will therefore restrict ourselves to decays taking place within this radius, {\it i.e.}\ within the region of the ATLAS tracker where large area tracking is possible, where the measurements of the secondary vertex position and the boost factor $\beta\gamma$ of LLP are the most precise.
+In the following, we will therefore restrict ourselves to decays taking place within this radius, {\it i.e.}\ within the region of the ATLAS tracker where large area tracking is possible, since it will serve well in identifying the position of the secondary vertex.